robisim74/angular-l10n/docs/spec/configuration.md

 `[path]{languageCode}` will be the URL used by the Http GET requests.
 So the example URI will be something like: `http://localhost:54703/api/values/en`.

 ### Using fallback providers
-if you need a cascade fallback when the key is not found, you can use fallback providers:
+If you need a cascade fallback when the key is not found, you can use fallback providers:
 ```TypeScript
 const l10nConfig: L10nConfig = {
     ...